SchweizerischeBundesbahnen/sbb-ml-models/README.md

 All information required to convert a dataset can be found [here](coco2yolov5-converter/README.md).

 The [official yolov5 repository](https://github.com/ultralytics/yolov5) contains the script to train a YoloV5 model.
+The [official ultralytics repository](https://github.com/ultralytics/ultralytics) contains the script to train a YoloV5 (new version) or YoloV8 model.

 ## Authors
 * **Jeanne Fleury**